-The Company is a company incorporated in Hong Kong with limited liability.
-The registered office of the Company is located at Room 1105-7, Wing On House, 71 Des Voeux Road Central, Central, Hong Kong.
+The Company is a limited liability company and its registered office is located at Room 1105-7, Wing On House, 71 Des Voeux Road Central, Central, Hong Kong.

-The principal activities of the Group have not changed during the year and consisted of deposit taking, personal and commercial lending, which comprised mainly the granting of personal loans, revolving loans, property mortgage loans, hire purchase loans to individuals and small to medium size manufacturing companies, remittance service, the provision of finance to purchasers of taxis, the letting of investment properties and the provision of stockbroking.
+The principal activities of the Group have not changed during the year and consist of deposit-taking, personal and commercial lending, which comprise mainly the granting of personal loans, revolving loans, property mortgage loans, hire purchase loans to individuals and small to medium size companies, remittance service and the provision of finance to purchasers of taxis, and the letting of investment properties except that PSL ceased to carry on the securities brokerage business.

-The Company is a wholly-owned subsidiary of Public Bank (Hong Kong) Limited.
-Public Bank Berhad, a bank incorporated in Malaysia, is considered by the Directors to be the Company's ultimate holding company.
+The Company is a wholly-owned subsidiary of PBHK.
+Public Bank Berhad ("PBB"), a bank incorporated in Malaysia, is considered by the Directors to be the Company's ultimate holding company.